ORNL/intersect-architecture/sos/logical/resilience/prediction.rst

    Reliability
-      As the pattern only detects errors or failures, the reliability remains the same with an assumed constant propabalistic error/failure rate :math:`\lambda` (or its corresponding inverse, the
+      As the pattern only detects errors or failures, the reliability remains the same with an assumed constant probabilistic error/failure rate :math:`\lambda` (or its corresponding inverse, the
       :term:`mean-time to interrupt (MTTI)<MTTI>` :math:`M`).